SalK91/convex_optimization/docs/19_optimizationalgo.md

 $$

 ### 9.4.2 Convergence behaviour
-- Near the minimiser of a strictly convex, twice-differentiable $f$, Newton’s method converges **quadratically**: roughly, the number of correct digits doubles every iteration.
+- Near the minimiser of a strictly convex, twice-differentiable $f$, Newton’s method converges quadratically: roughly, the number of correct digits doubles every iteration.
 - This is dramatically faster than $O(1/k)$ or $O(1/k^2)$, but only once you’re in the “basin of attraction.”
 - Far from the minimiser, Newton can misbehave, so we pair it with a line search or trust region.